What is debt consolidation?

 - A better interest rate

 Debt consolidation is a process that typically begins with a free consultation.
-You discuss your financial challenges with a financial professional, who will walk you through your options.
-Their services will normally end with a loan, but they will first try to negotiate more favorable terms with your creditors.
+One typically discusses their financial challenges with a financial professional, who will guide the inquirer through various options.
+While the consultation may involve a loan, in many cases they will also try to negotiate more favorable terms with creditors.

-Creditors are normally happy to work with debt consolidation companies.
-That’s because debt consolidation means that they can maximize their possibility of collecting the money you owe them.
+Creditors are normally happy to work with debt consolidation companies because it gives creditors an opportunity to maximize their return of money owed to them.

-Debt consolidation loans require you to go through a loan application process.
-Your qualification, interest rates, and terms will depend on your credit history and other factors.
+Debt consolidation loans require one to go through a loan application process.
+Upon qualifying, interest rates, and terms will depend on one’s credit history and other factors.

 How does Debt Consolidation Work?

 Debt consolidation starts with choosing a debt consolidation company to work with.
-You can compare different debt consolidation companies on Lendstart.
-Compare different companies for:
+One can compare different debt consolidation companies on Lendstart.
+Factors to consider comparing between different companies include:

 - Upfront costs